quantopian/qgrid/README.md

 #### How it works:

 ##### Background on nbextensions:
-IPython notebook has a standard way of implementing purely client-side extensions (aka nbextensions), which involves placing the extension in the nbextensions folder and configuring IPython notebook to load it.
+IPython notebook has a standard way of implementing purely client-side extensions, which involves placing the extension in the nbextensions folder and configuring IPython notebook to load it.
-These extensions are able to respond to javascript events that they're given access to through IPython notebook's javascript API, and the examples I've seen tend to run some javascript once when the notebook is initialized.
+These "nbextensions" are able to respond to Javascript events that they're given access to through IPython notebook's Javascript API, and the examples I've seen tend to run some javascript once when the notebook is initialized.
 For example, I've seen nbextensions that add a button to the notebook toolbar or create a floating table of contents.

-Initially I was expecting that Qgrid would be an nbextension because it's basically just a Javascript grid.
-That turned out to mostly incorrect, and Qgrid ended up being implemented as a python package that contains an nbextension.
+Initially I was expecting that qgrid would be an nbextension because it's basically just a Javascript grid.
+That turned out to mostly incorrect, and qgrid ended up being implemented as a python package that contains an nbextension.

 ##### Why not a standard nbextension?
-* Qgrid needs to run javascript at the time of cell execution rather than notebook startup.
+* Qgrid needs to run Javascript at the time of cell execution rather than notebook startup.
   * In particular, when `show_grid` gets called from a cell in an IPython notebook, qgrid needs to be able to inject HTML and Javascript into the DOM.
 * Qgrids are generated through a python API (i.e. the `show_grid` function), so there has to be some